Naren Ray: Career

 Naren Ray started drawing for magazines early.
-During his school days he and his mates from a library decided to publish a handwritten magazine, Koishorok.
+During his school days, he and his mates from a library decided to publish a handwritten magazine, Koishorok.
 While he produced drawings and sketches for the periodical, fellow Shibpur resident and comic strip artist Narayan Debnath created the cover.
 He and Sufi would end up working with the same publishing house Deb Sahitya Kutir and Jugantar newspaper.
-These sketches followed the subject matter of a story or a poem.
-During this time, he followed the cartoon and comic columns in papers and periodicals including Jastimadhu, SachitraBharat, Achalpatra and Shonibaarer Chithi and took notice of the sarcasm and irony employed by the cartoonists of the day, namely Shaila Chakraborty, Rebatibhusan, Promoth Samadder etc. The popular sports magazines of the day, Gorer Maath and Stadium, were among the first places to publish his cartoons.
-By this time he had passed final exams and was drawing for Jastimadhu, Sangeetika, Jugantar and Basumati.
-He also drew few complete funny comics.
+These sketches followed the subject of a story or a poem.
+During this time, he followed the cartoon and comic columns in papers and periodicals including Jastimadhu, SachitraBharat, Achalpatra, and Shonibaarer Chithi and took notice of the sarcasm and irony employed by the cartoonists of the day, namely Shaila Chakraborty, Rebatibhusan, Promoth Samadder, etc. The popular sports magazines of the day, Gorer Maath and Stadium, were among the first places to publish his cartoons.
+By this time he had passed final exams and was drawing for Jastimadhu, Sangeetika, Jugantar, and Basumati.
+He also drew a few complete funny comics.
 His cartoons were first published in the magazine Swadhinata.
 One of his comic series was Raja (the detective kid) and Bagha (his dog) that was published in Kishore Bharati magazine.

-The poverty, pain and suffering around him encouraged him.
+The poverty, pain, and suffering around him encouraged him.
 At this point he started drawing political cartoons for Swadhinata.
 One of the proprietors of the paper, Arun Roy, became a mentor who encouraged him to proceed with political cartoons.
 Roy also introduced Sufi to the Indian version of Punch, Shankar's weekly.
 Sufi was a regular contributor to the magazine until it closed at the time of the 1975 emergency.
 Although initially he drew under his real name, for his political cartoons he adopted pen names including Bini, Birinchi, Srigupta, & Pramila Roy.

 During the 1960s, a women's magazine named Mohila was run from north Kolkata by Basanta Kumar Chattopadhyay.
 Sufi was invited to draw for that magazine provided he used a female identity.
 Sufi signed his cartoons as Pramila Ray, his mother's real name.
 Similarly, he signed all his works as Sanjay in Basumati and Jugantar during this period.
 He had the first experience of publishing a complete comic strip in Swadhinata's Sunday edition.
-Saotal Bidroho, drawn by him and written by Pachugopal Bhaduri was published as a serial in the paper.
+Saotal Bidroho, drawn by him and written by Pachugopal Bhaduri, was published as a serial in the paper.
 Sufi was to have a long association with both Jugantar and Basumati, which spanned more than 24 years until both papers expired in 1996.